electronicfieldguide/efg2/IzPackInstaller/ReadMe/ReadMe_Main.txt

    4) When prompted for Tomcat home, enter the path to the root of your Tomcat installation (if you followed our instructions for mac users it is /usr/local/tomcat).
    -   Note once again that you need Tomcat 5.0.
-EFG2 relies on the directory structure from the version of the distribution provided by Apache.
-Other install packages that do not have the same directory structure will likely not work with EFG2.
+The EFG Data Importer relies on the directory structure from the version of the distribution provided by Apache.
+Other install packages that do not have the same directory structure will likely not work with the EFG Data Importer.

    5) When prompted for the ImageMagick home, enter the path to where the ImageMagick 'convert' command can be found.
 If you followed our instructions for mac